| Rachel

 © Paul Hogan

-and uniquely collaborates with South African trumpeter Claude
+African trumpeter Claude Deppa.

-Deppa.
-Her internationally available solo album Songs
+Rachel's internationally available solo album Songs

 from the Source of the Nile